trifectatechfoundation/teach-rs/slides/G-ffi.md

 - Rust and C make different choices on by-value vs. by-reference
 - `extern "C"` forces rust to use the C calling convention
-- The C ABI is the lingua franca of calling between languages
+- The C calling convention is the lingua franca of calling between languages

 ---
 layout: default